wordofwarning/wordofwarning.org/current/2017-springsummer/redux/index.md

 In November 2015 DeDomenici adapted *The Redux Project* for television as part of the BBC4 event <a href="http://www.bbc.co.uk/programmes/p038bxhz" target="_blank">*On Stage: Live from Television Centre*</a> — described by journalist Matt Trueman as "<a href="http://twitter.com/matttrueman/status/666028504119648256" target="_blank">one of the smartest, strangest subversive half hours of television I've ever seen</a>"

 The project's second visit to Manchester — following May 2016's [*Queer As Yolk*](/archive/2016-springsummer/redux) with Eggs Collective — returns *Redux* HOME with Word of Warning for a glittering World Première.

+*Please note that filming has now finished and we no longer require volunteer extras.*

 #### Who is he?
 Richard DeDomenici makes work that is social, joyful, topical and political — although rarely simultaneously.
 He specialises in urban-absurdist interventions which strive to create the kind of uncertainty that leads to possibility.